 Odyssey resources (storage, software downloads, special workstations, instrumentation scheduling, etc.) can be accessed through a number of paths (see below), but all require an RC account.

 See How Do I Get a Research Computing Account for instructions if you do not yet have an account.

 Odyssey access requires the OpenAuth tool for two factor authentication

 Unless you're only interested in using the SPINAL scheduling software, logins to Odyssey resources use a two factor authentication scheme that is supported by the OpenAuth tool.

 See the OpenAuth Guide for instructions if you have not yet set up OpenAuth.

 For troubleshooting issues you might have, please see our troubleshooting page.

-SPINAL access does not require two-factor authentication
+NOTE: SPINAL access does not require two-factor authentication

 If you are using your RC account mainly for access to the SPINAL instrument scheduling software, the VPN and OpenAuth installations described above are not required.

 Download VPN and install VPN software appropriate for your computer